Your Aid Package

 Disbursement of Funds

-Financial aid such as USF Grants and Academic Scholarships, Federal Grants such as the Federal Pell Grant and the Federal Supplemental Educational Opportunity Grant (FSEOG) and the Federal Perkins Loan funds are credited to your account at the USF Student Accounts Office at the beginning of each semester.
+Financial aid such as USF Grants and Academic Scholarships, Federal Grants such as the Federal Pell Grant and the Federal Supplemental Educational Opportunity Grant (FSEOG) funds are credited to your account at the USF Student Accounts Office at the beginning of each semester.

 Federal Work-Study is on-campus, hourly employment, and funds are issued via payroll check each month from the USF Payroll Office.
 Qualification is based on results of the FAFSA.
 Priority in awarding work-study is given to students who file their FAFSA by January 1.